Famous Women in my Family Tree

 Queen of Scots: The True Life of Mary Stuart by John Guy

-Not as frivolous as the title sounds.
-My 4th cousin 9x removed, Maria Antonia von Habsburg (1755-1793) - better know in history as Marie Antoinette - developed her reputation for fashionable excess, and Weber explains the political controversies that her clothing provoked.
-As queen, Marie Antoinette used stunning, often extreme costumes to project an image of power and wage war against her enemies.
-Gradually, however, she began to lose her hold on the French when she started to adopt "unqueenly" outfits (the provocative chemise) that, surprisingly, would be adopted by the revolutionaries who executed her.
+- Not as frivolous as the title sounds.
+My 4th cousin 9x removed, Maria Antonia von Habsburg (1755-1793) - better know in history as Marie Antoinette - developed her reputation for fashionable excess, and Weber explains the political controversies that her clothing proviked.
+As queen, Marie Antoinetter used stunning and often extreme costumes to project an image of power and to wage war against her enemies.
+Graduarlly, however, she began to lose her hold on the Frensh when she started to adopt "unqueenly" outfits - including the provocative chemise) that ironically would become favored by the very revolutionaries who executed her.

 Joan by Anne R. Bailey (Forgotten Women of History Series)

-This is the story of Joan de Geneville (1286-1356), my 21st great grandmother and wife of one of England's most infamous traitor, Roger Mortimer, 1st Earl of March.
-After the deal of her father in 1292, Joan became one of the greatest English heiresses of her generation.
-In a time when eomen were subservient, she was raised by her mother to command and became a formidable women in her own right.
+- This is the story of Joan de Geneville (1286-1356), my 21st great grandmother and wife of one of England's most infamous traitors, Roger Mortimer, 1st Earl of March.
+After the death of her father in 1292, Joan became one of the greatest English heiresses of her generation.
+In a time when women were subservient, she was raised by her mother to command and became a formidable women in her own right.